 Is Trust.Zone VPN safe?

-Yes!
-Trust.Zone VPN supports secure protocols, prevents DNS and IP leaks, and maintains a solid no-log policy.
+Trust.Zone VPN is safe because it supports secure protocols, prevents DNS and IP leaks, and maintains a solid no-log policy.
 Its security setup is quite strong, but its performance is still lacking.
 As such, we don't recommend it if you're looking for a streaming powerhouse or the best VPN for online gaming.

 Bottom line: Is Trust.Zone VPN good?

-Trust.Zone VPN presents itself as a privacy-focused service.
-It has a good security setup with solid protocols and a no-log policy.
-It's headquartered in the Seychelles, which is a VPN-friendly location.
-However, our experience with this provider also highlighted some significant challenges.
+Trust.Zone VPN presents itself as a privacy-focused service but our experience highlighted some significant challenges.
+Its strengths are a good security setup with solid protocols and a no-log policy.
+It's also headquartered in the Seychelles, which is a VPN-friendly location.

 With all of that in mind, we recommend using one our top-tier VPN services instead.